 You'll need images which cover the entire region you have chosen to use.
-If you kept same data as the training manual, you can use the extent shown in the figure\set\osm\region figure above, otherwise adapt your extent.
+To find the extent coordinates, in QGIS

+, \checkmark zoom to the extent of the largest layer and pick the values in the \circlearrowright Extents box of the status bar.
 Keep the GeoTiff format.
 Once the form is filled, click on the Click here to Begin Search >> button and download the file(s).

-Once you have downloaded the required file(s), they should be saved in the exercise\data directory, under raster/SRTM subfolders.
+Once you have downloaded the required file(s), they should be saved in the exercise_data directory, under raster/SRTM subfolders.

-1.2.3 P Try Yourself Create imagery tiff Files
+1.2.3 F Try Yourself Create imagery tiff Files

-In Module 6, Lesson 1.2 shows close-up images of three school sports fields which students are asked to digitize.
+In Module Module: Creating Vector Data, Follow Along: Data Sources lesson shows close-up images of three school sports fields which students are asked to digitize.
 You'll therefore need to reproduce these images using your new SRTM DEM tiff file(s).
 There is no obligation to use school sports fields: any three school land-use types can be used (e.g. different school buildings, playgrounds or car parks).

-For reference, the images in the example data are:
+For reference, the image in the example data is:

-1.2.4 C Try Yourself Replace Tokens
+1.2.4 Try Yourself Replace Tokens

-Having created your localised dataset, the final step is to replace the tokens in the conf.py file so that the appropriate names will appear in your localised version of the Training Manual.
+Having created your localised dataset, the final step is to replace the tokens in the substitutions.txt file so that the appropriate names will appear in your localised version of the Training Manual.